 What my approach is, is that I want to be as honest as possible, but also I do not want to spend several minutes on each question – and that is also not necessary to take that much time to be honest.

 For companies, your initial thoughts and ideas are the most valuable.

 So do not overthink and read every question several times and think too much about it.
 You can just quickly read the question and answer what you first thought is.
 That is great honest feedback, and will also make it possible to do surveys without it taking too long.

 However, you have to be aware that surveys will never be a way to make a full-time income online, and will not give you a huge hourly rate.
 The sites that promise this are usually tricking you to make money themselves.
 So if you are doing online surveys, you should do it with realistic expectations.

-If your goal is to make a living online, there are ways to make a full-time income online, but it is not surveys.
-I myself really like doing surveys, to earn a bit extra, but I know that I will not be able to make a living from it, and I am satisfied about that.
+If your goal is to make a living online, there are ways to make a full-time income online, but surveys are not the way.
+I myself really like doing surveys, to earn a bit extra, but I know that I will not be able to make a living from it, and I am satisfied with that.

 Can survey companies detect, if I am not honest?

 Some survey sites actually do have ways to find out if you are honest or not, and will then ban you if there are indications that you are not honest enough.